montag451/pytun/README.rst

 Install ``pytun`` with ``pip install python-pytun`` or `download this archive
 <https://github.com/montag451/pytun/zipball/v2.3.0>`_, decompress it and
 execute ``python setup.py install``.
-As ``pytun`` is a C module you will need a compiler (e.g GCC) and the Python developpement headers installed on your system (e.g on Debian-like distribution check that ``build-essential`` and ``python-dev`` are present).
+As ``pytun`` is a C module you will need a compiler (e.g GCC) and the Python development headers installed on your system (e.g on Debian-like distribution check that ``build-essential`` and ``python-dev`` are present).
 There are no dependencies other than the Python Standard Library.